Ángel Acosta: Move to flyweight

 Following his title loss, Acosta moved up in weight to flyweight.
 He was scheduled to fight Raymond Tabugon on October 24, 2019, for the vacant WBO International flyweight title.
 Acosta won the fight by a fifth-round knockout.

 Acost was scheduled to fight Gilberto Mendoza on March 18, 2021.
 The fight came almost two years after his fight with Raymond Tabugon.
 Acosta won the fight by unanimous decision, with all three judges scoring the bout 79-72 in his favor.

 Acosta was scheduled to fight the reigning WBO flyweight champion Junto Nakatani on May 29, 2021.
 The fight was later postponed due to COVID-19 regulations and travel restrictions imposed by the Japanese government.
-Following the postponement, the WBO scheduled a purse bid for June 1st, with a minimum offer of $80,000.
+Following the postponement, the WBO scheduled a purse bid for June 1, with a minimum offer of $80,000.
 That purse bid was canceled on June 2, 2021, as an agreement was made that Nakatani’s promoter, Teiken Promotions, would handle the negotiations.
 The fight was scheduled for September 10, 2021, in Tucson, Arizona.
 Acosta lost the fight by technical knockout, due to doctor stoppage.
 He suffered a broken nose in the first round of the bout, which kept worsening until the fight was stopped near the end of the fourth round.

 Acosta is scheduled to face countryman Janel Rivera in a ten-round super flyweight bout on May 12, 2022, in the main event of a DAZN broadcast card taking place at the Fantasy Springs Resort Casino in Indio, California.
 He made quick work of his opponent, stopping Rivera with a flurry of punches after just 79 seconds.

 Acosta moved back down to flyweight to face the undefeated Angelino “Huracán” Cordova on April 6, 2023, following an 11-month absence from the sport caused by a left shoulder injury.

+Acosta is scheduled to face Ricardo Rafael Sandoval in a 10-round flyweight bout at Toyota Arena in Ontario, CA on July 6, 2024.